 As a biological parent of a child, you have the right to make decisions regarding the care and keeping of your child, so long as it does not jeopardize the health and safety of the child.
 Sometimes this includes the difficult decision to give your child up for adoption.

 With respect to your emotional and financial well-being, however, you should never feel compelled to relinquish your parental rights without first understanding how that decision might affect you in the long run.
-Therefore, if you are thinking about giving up your child for adoption, it is important to know of the limits of your birth parent rights -- the most drastic being the termination of parental rights.
+Therefore, if you are thinking about giving up your child for adoption, it is important to know the limits of your birth parent's rights -- the most drastic being the termination of parental rights.

 Termination of Parental Rights in General

-On the one hand, when birth parents choose to offer their child for adoption they are voluntarily terminating their parental rights.
+When birth parents choose to offer their child for adoption they are voluntarily terminating their parental rights.
 Conversely, when birth parents have their parental rights terminated for them, this is known as an involuntary termination of the rights of birth parents.

 Voluntary Termination and Consent